The Best Maine Homeowners Insurance Company

-Maine’s annual premiums for homeowners insurance are on the low side — on average $811 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Maine’s average annual premiums for homeowners insurance are below the national average — $843 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 How We Found the Best Homeowners Insurance in Maine

 We used a methodology similar to our national homeowners insurance review to find the best Maine home insurance providers.
 First, we looked at which companies were the largest by market share.
 We checked with A.M.
 Best and other financial strength rating agencies to ensure that they were all financially sound and able to pay out claims when necessary.
 Then, we evaluated them based on their coverage options, policy endorsements, discounts, and website.
 To learn how well the companies lived up to their promises, we relied on J.D.
 Power and Consumer Reports’ customer satisfaction studies.
 Finally, we spoke to the representatives and got quotes for ourselves.

 Claims handling is arguably the most important factor to consider when choosing a home insurer, and State Farm rates well among customers in this area.
 From J.D.
 Power, it earned a 4/5 overall and ranked the highest of our other picks.
 It also scored well with Consumer Reports readers for the simplicity of the claims process, damage amount, and timeliness of the payment.